BoidCMS/boidcms.github.io/plugins/users.md

 # Users
-Give others the ability to contribute to your site.
+Give others a way to contribute to your site.

 ## Features